How to Swim For Exercise without getting Broad Shoulders

 So when my partner surprised me with 3 months worth of swimming lessons – I know swimming basics but cannot tread water and don’t feel comfortable in the deep end – I was conflicted.

 However, I am well aware of the physique of female swimmers: see my definition of masculine above.
 They are typically shaped like inverted triangles (chiseled shoulders that taper down to the hips), which is great if that’s the look you’re going for – many are not.
 Additionally, once you get broad shoulders it’s hard to get rid of.
+Take a look at some sarms for sale many athletes use to improve their preform ace.

 Being the life hacker I am, I decided to do some research to see if there are any strokes or ways to train that would put less emphasis on the developing the shoulders and biceps.
 Some people say it can’t be done but I know if there’s a will, there’s a way.
 Here’s how to add swimming to your workout regimen without getting broad shoulders: